Lewis Nkosi: Mandela's Ego (2006)

 Nkosi's third novel, Mandela's Ego (2006), is the story of Dumisani Gumede, a teenage boy who has come of age in a Zulu village and runs after every girl and woman to satiate his newly acquired power.
 His uncle Simon tells him many stories about Nelson Mandela and makes him a follower of the great leader.
 Uncle Simon's storytelling is invested with lies and half-truths.
 He also tells Dumisani that Mandela is a great pursuer of women.
 Taking cue from the "real life" of Mandela, Dumisani goes unstopped in his conquests.
 In his village, every girl falls for his charms except Nobuhle, a beautiful orphaned girl.
 Dumisani's admiration for Mandela goes to the extent of starting a football club, with Dumisani as its chairman.
 He even goes to the city of Pietermartizburg to see Mandela, who comes there to address a convention demanding equal rights for all races and a dialogue among all the races.

 After his schooling, Dumisani joins a tourist company as a guide.
 Dumisani's friend Sofa Sonke, driver of the tourist bus, brings every day a newspaper from Durban for him.
 After many attempts to win Nobuhle, Dumisani finally succeeds and gets accepted by her.
 She invites him to meet her on the river bank.
 On the same day, Dumisani receives the news of Mandela's arrest.
 The news shocks him and takes his nerve away.
 When Dumisani tries to unite with Nobuhle, his body fails.
 He tries again but his sexual energy deserts him.
 Nobuhle leaves in tears.

 Dumisani consults many witch doctors, tribal doctors and conventional doctors in hospitals.
 But nothing works to cure him.
 He leaves his home, wanders the country aimlessly for years.
 When he reaches middle age, one day he hears the news of Mandela's release from prison.
 He attends the first public address of Mandela after the release.
 He rejoices.
 In his joy, he huddles a woman next to him, and his lost sexual urge returns.
 His life is restored.

 Mandela's Ego was shortlisted for the 2007 Sunday Times Fiction Award.

 Drama

 Nkosi's plays include The Black Psychiatrist and some drama for radio.

 Poetry

 Nkosi's few poems include "To Herbert Dhlomo" in Ilanga lase Natal (22 October 1955).
 Ntongela Masilela notes that, despite Nkosi's early promise, "in his whole life he wrote seven poems, the last one written in Lusaka in the early 1980s where he was then living and published at that time in Sechaba, the political and cultural review of the African National Congress."

 Short stories

 Nkosi wrote a good number of short stories.
-His story of police violence and popular resistance in a black township, "Under the Shadow of the Guns", appeared in the 1990 anthology Colours of a New Day, the book taking its title from an optimistic phrase used by one of the characters in Nkosi's story.
+His story of police violence and popular resistance in a black township, "Under the Shadow of the Guns", appeared in the 1990 anthology Colours of a New Day (edited by Sarah LeFanu and Stephen Hayward), the book taking its title from an optimistic phrase used by one of the characters in Nkosi's story.